Summer School 2026

 The Summer School will be hosted primarily at the Marienthal Youth Center, a venue surrounded by nature that offers accommodation and working spaces reserved exclusively for participants.

-The opening and closing ceremonies will take place at the University of Luxembourg campus in Belval, one of Europe’s most innovative academic hubs.
+The 6, 7, 8 and 9 July, as well as the closing ceremonies will take place at the University of Luxembourg campus in Belval, one of Europe’s most innovative academic hubs.

 Accommodation